top of page

 Matt holds a B.A. in Philosophy and Business from Wheaton College (IL) and an MBA from Duke’s Fuqua School of Business.
 He lives with his family in Quincy, MA, and is involved in foster care advocacy as well as supporting social entrepreneurs in Boston and various other community building activities, including consulting to a Social Innovation Award recipient with Root Cause’s Social Innovation Forum.

-BOARD CHAIR
+CHAIR

 MATTHEW GOTTESDIENER